Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 `get_users() -> str`

 - This function returns an SQL statement for retrieving all rows from the `users` table.

+`get_user(email: str) -> str`

+- This function takes in an email address and returns an SQL statement for retrieving the corresponding row from the `users` table.

 ### Executing SQL statements